-However, this triathlon was such a big race that I wanted to give myself a full day to prepare.
-To make that happen, it required leaving two days early.
-Two days before the race was purely a travel day.
+However, this triathlon was such a big race that I wanted to give myself a full day to prepare so I left two days early.

 We arrived to Muncie around dinner time, and only really had energy to eat dinner and chill at Harris Chapel, the church where we were staying for the weekend.

 Harris Chapel was a church I found through Facebook that was offering lodging for racers for a donation.
 The church was an awesome place to stay — there was amazing hospitality (the church provided air mattresses/breakfasts & snacks), it was a great location (only 1 mile from the start/finish line of the course), it was budget-friendly ($20/night donation), and it was super convenient.

 We had a room in the basement to ourselves so we had privacy and were able to get plenty of rest!
 I would stay in a place like this again.

 I woke up filled with emotions!
 I was nervous, excited, exhausted, and ready all at the same time.

 After a quick walk on a nearby trail for some movement, it was time for nutrition.
 Breakfast was oatmeal and a trip to Panera Bread to fuel up on some bagel sandwiches!
 We fueled up and headed to Prairie Creek Reservoir.

 Prairie Creek Reservoir was the location for all of the pre-race activities including athlete briefing, check-in, and hosting vendors.
 We spent the morning walking around the park so I could go to athlete briefing (the time where they tell you details about the race), athlete check-in, and orient myself to the course.